 It is always more challenging to be assigned a topic than to choose your own.
-The organisers of this Retreat assigned me this topic, along with the injunction that this is the note upon which these three days of mountaintop experience will come to an end.
+The organisers of this Retreat assigned me this topic, along with the injunction that this is the note upon which these three days of mountain top experience will come to an end.
 The intention I am told is that all of us should leave here with this topic lingering in our minds.
+Continue reading

 It is with eagerness and gratitude that I grasp this opportunity to pay tribute to Vaz Preparatory School on the occasion of its celebration of fifty years as an educational institution.
 God has granted me the gift of three precious children, and I have sent all three of them to Vaz Prep for their primary education.
 Our reasons for choosing Vaz are simple but consistent with what we believe.
 They are that Vaz Prep: